 this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

-The Eternal City, Rome, is a city of ruins.
+Rome, the Eternal City, is a city of ruins.
 It's a blend of old and new, all co-exiting side by side.
 All over the city, as you stroll along modern roads, ancient ruins are mere steps away.

 One such attraction, the archaeological site of Largo di Torre Argentina, dates all the way back to the 2nd and 3rd centuries BC.